 Everyone has challenges in life.
 If you are on the earth, you’ll encounter challenges.
 It’s part of life.
 Sometimes these challenges can have devastating effects.
 Selfishness, dishonesty, brutality, fear, disloyalty, deception, and the like, can leave individuals in miserable bondage and with paralyzing defeat.
 These devastations come from being under the rule of death: “For if by the one man’s offense death reigned through the one.“

 God’s Remedy For Escaping The Reign Of Death Is Two Parts

 “those who receive abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.”

 First, the “gift of righteousness” provides an acceptable standing in heaven before a holy, righteous God.
 It means your sin debt has been paid for IN FULL.
 But having this wonderful gift of imputed righteousness (credited to our account) does not automatically bring spiritual victory in our daily life of being God’s justified saint.
 Many Christians, although possessing this gift of righteousness, do not walk in victory.
 The reason for this lack of victory is related to God’s other provision, “abundance of grace.”
 Both come from Jesus.
-Nothing comes from you, your efforts, your works.
+Nothing comes from you, your efforts, or your works.

 Victory must be received from the Lord.